 Scheduled CFPUA Service Outage, Precautionary Boil Water Advisory (PBWA)

-Outage related to repair of several broken valves found during CFPUA’s Valve Replacement Program;
+Outage related to repair of broken valves found during CFPUA’s Valve Replacement Program

 FOR IMMEDIATE RELEASE

 After Hours: (910) 622-8472